 Spring Into Exercise

-One of the most common topics that surfaces during the turn of the new year is weight change and body modification.
-This may look like wanting to “eat healthy, lose/gain weight, or hit the gym.”
-Each of these intentions spotlights physical attributes and may serve as a pitfall for maintaining a holistic view of wellness.
-Student Wellness Services (SWS) encourages you to shift your focus to “Joyful Movement.”
+Did you know that the most common new years resolutions are weight change and body modification?
+This may look like wanting to eat healthy, lose/gain weight, or hit the gym.
+Each of these intentions spotlights physical attributes, which may make it difficult to maintain a holistic view of wellness.
+Student Wellness Services (SWS) encourages you to shift your focus to Joyful Movement.

 Joyful Movement.

-Joyful Movement also boosts mood.
 All movement, no matter how small or large, has positive benefits to the brain and body.
 In fact, many research studies show a positive link between exercise and academic performance, including improvement in test scores, grades, attendance, memory, and mood when activity levels increase.

-Both of these tips help to transform you into a Joyful Mover, but the benefits of making the shift surpass physical wellness.
 Check out how physical activity can impact other areas of your life!

 Spiritual Wellness: Improves self-awareness, increases purpose, and promotes mindfulness.